-Preliminary versions of this report were circulated to relevant service managers for comment and for addition of information.
+Preliminary versions of this report were circulated to relevant service managers for comment and for the addition of information.

-The Final report was circulated as an appendix to a report to the Economy and Resources 24 November 2020.
+A report on this declaration was considered at Economy and Resources Committee on 16 November 2021 where Members approved submission.
 Committee reports have a required consultation process for senior managers before presentation to committee.